| | |

 [be_recipe_buttons]

-This Heaven on Earth Cake gets it's name from the fluffy angel food cake base, and cloud like whipped cream.
-The fruit and the pudding layers making it complete!
+This Heaven on Earth Cake is made with angel food cake base, whipped cream with fruit, and the pudding layers, making it complete!
+It's no-bake, just assemble and chill.

 5 from 2 votes